Basics

 .
 See below for more examples of request conditions.

-Click the Save and apply to button.
+Click Save and apply to.
 The Responses area now displays the condition that must be met in order for your response to begin being used.

-- Click the Activate button to deploy your configuration changes.
+- Click Activate to deploy your configuration changes.

 Example request conditions